Exhibition - Flesh: Skin and Surface - York Art Gallery (2016-17)

 23 September 2016 - 19 March 2017

-Flesh: Skin and Surface is a new exhibition at York Art Gallery, co-curated by Dr Jo Applin, formerly of the University of York's History of Art Department and Laura Turner and other curators at the Gallery.
-Flesh opened on 23 September 2016 and runs until 19 March 2017.
-The exhibition is supported by the Henry Moore Foundation and Thomas Dane Gallery, London.
+Flesh: Skin and Surface was an exhibition at York Art Gallery, co-curated by Dr Jo Applin, formerly of the University of York's History of Art Department and Laura Turner and other curators at the Gallery.
+Flesh opened on 23 September 2016 and ran until 19 March 2017.
+The exhibition was supported by the Henry Moore Foundation and Thomas Dane Gallery, London.

-Flesh includes more than 60 works of art by artists ranging from the 14th-century Master of the San Luchesse Altarpiece to contemporary sculptor Ron Mueck, and examines the ways artists such as Peter Paul Rubens, Auguste Rodin, Degas, William Etty and Francis Bacon respond to issues of the flesh: whether human or animal; dead or alive; familiar or strange.
+Flesh included more than 60 works of art by artists ranging from the 14th-century Master of the San Luchesse Altarpiece to contemporary sculptor Ron Mueck, and examined the ways artists such as Peter Paul Rubens, Auguste Rodin, Edgar Degas, William Etty and Francis Bacon responded to issues of the flesh: whether human or animal; dead or alive; familiar or strange.